If a students fails to pass a portion of their course, Navarro is happy to offer the following as credit recovery options.

 Garza High School Online

-Garza High School Online provides opportunities for AISD students to enroll in online courses for either high school credit recovery or credit acceleration.
-These courses are self-paced; however, they must be completed in a two-semester period during the Garza academic school year.
-These online courses are free of charge and available to students enrolled in AISD who are in grades 8 through 12.
+Garza High School Online offers AISD students the opportunity to enroll in self-paced online courses for credit recovery or credit acceleration.
+Courses must be completed within a two-semester period during the Garza academic year.
+These courses are free for AISD students in grades 8–12.

-To begin the enrollment process for Garza High School Online all students must first be approved by their cohort counselor and submit the online application to Garza High School Online.
-For further information, contact Garza High School Online at (512) 414-8622.
+To enroll, students must first receive approval from their cohort counselor and submit an online application to Garza High School Online.
+For more information, contact Garza High School Online at (512) 414-8622.